ammarhusain/emacs-config/README.md

 * Need compilation database for irony mode & flycheck to work well.
   `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..`
 * No jump to definition: instead use `Ctrl-C Ctrl-G` to grep within git repo
+* After the initial setup, you can comment out the following line, to save time & avoid an elpa package refresh on startup:

+`(package-refresh-contents)`

 * For Terminal setting on Mac:

       Preferences->Profiles->Keyboard